Dre Campbell Farm

 Some gardeners find these butterflies particularly delightful.
 However, they are not so welcome in vegetable gardens.

 They may not cause much trouble.
-However, their larval phase can be very destructive, creating many holes in cabbage leaves and other vegetables.
+However, their larval stage can be highly destructive, creating numerous holes in cabbage leaves and other vegetables.

 The larvae, or cabbage worms, are small, velvety green larvae with a few faint yellow stripes.
-You may also see signs of their dark green, round poop nearby.
+You may also notice small dark green droppings nearby.

 How to Get Rid of Cabbage Worms Naturally